20LitersAdmin/filterbuildscheduler/README.md

 ### Solutions:
 1. Count records are temporary records, created when an inventory is created and destroyed after their meaningful values are transferred to their corresponding Materials, Parts, Components, and Technologies
-  1. Counts are polymorphically joined to an item, including Technology
+  1. **DONE** Counts are polymorphically joined to an item, including Technology
     - forms, params, and controllers will need to be adjusted
   2. Counts are created based on items, not dynamically created when an inventory is created.
     - Path: